Faith and Spirituality

 January 7: Orthodox Christmas (Christian Orthodox)

-March 21*: Nowruz, The Iranian Eve of the New Year (Zoroastrian, Bahá’í)
+March 21*: Nowruz - the Iranian Eve of the New Year (celebrated by Zoroastrians, Jews, Muslims, and Bahais in Iran)

 * These holidays begin at sundown the previous day.